Logo

 The Call-On-Doc Guide to Vaginal Yeast Infections

-Also called vaginal candidiasis, a vaginal yeast infection is a common condition that causes irritation, discharge, itching, and discomfort in and around the vagina and vulva.
+Also called vaginal candidiasis, a vaginal yeast infection is a very common condition that causes itching, irritation, abnormal discharge, burning, and discomfort in and around the vagina and vulva.

 Aug 22, 2023 | 2:36 PM